anfieldeire/price_monitor/README.md

 * Install requirements.txt
     * pip install -r requirements.txt
 * Create the sqlite DB in the scrapy root directory
-* Create the amazon_products json file price_monitor directory
+* Create the amazon_products json file
 * The email is sent through gmail.
 To send the email.
 Go into gmail settings and Check Allow Less Secure Apps - 'On'

 Running the program